oroinc/documentation/backend/entities-data-management/processes.rst

 Three entities represent processes:

 1. **Definition** is the primary entity that contains information about a specific process.
 It contains the most important
-information: process-related entity type (e.g., user) and what the actions must be performed with this entity (e.g., change the value of a field).
-Another important option is the execution order that affects the order of processes execution if several processes are subscribed to the same event of the same entity.
+information: process-related entity type (e.g., user) and what actions must be performed with this entity (e.g., change the value of a field).
+Another important option is the execution order which affects the order of processes execution if several processes are subscribed to the same event of the same entity.
 The process can be enabled or disabled.
-Other fields of the process definition contain the process name, when this process was created and when it was last updated.
+Other fields of the process definition contain the process name, when this process was created, and when it was last updated.

 2. **Trigger** entity provides information about the trigger used to run the related process when this process is invoked.